RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Methodology

 \end{linenomath} which implies that the location $\mb{x}$ is the coordinate of the $j$-th cell in the CFD mesh.

-The proposed local condition number function $\mathcal{K}(\bm{x})$ has two important merits compared to the global matrix based condition number $\mathcal{K}_\tau$: \begin{enumerate}[(1)] \item First, $\mathcal{K}(\bm{x})$ provides a tighter upper bound than the matrix-norm condition number $\mathcal{K}_{\tau}$.
-The main reason is that the upper bound of $\mathcal{K}_{\tau}$ can only be achieved when the following conditions are satisfied simultaneously: (1) the discretized mean velocity field vector $\bm{U}$ is aligned with the principal axis of the coefficient matrix $\mathsf{A}$, and (2) that the perturbation vector $\delta \bm{b}$ is aligned with the principal axis of $\mathsf{A}^{-1}$.
-In contrast, the derivation of $\mathcal{K}(\bm{x})$ does not assume any conditions on the discretized mean velocity field $\bm{U}$.
-Consequently, the bound provided by $\mathcal{K}(\bm{x})$ is a more precise assessment of the sensitivity $\delta \bm{u}$ with respect to Reynolds stress perturbations. \item Moreover, the discretization $\mathcal{K}_j$ of function $\mathcal{K}(\bm{x})$ is mesh indepedent, which is an important property considering that this metric aims to measure the conditioning property of Reynolds stress models.
-Derivations to obtain Eq.~(\ref{eq:cont-cond-disc}) and more discussions on the mesh independency of the local condition number $K_j$ are presented in~\ref{sec:discretization}. \end{enumerate}
+The proposed local condition number function $\mathcal{K}(\bm{x})$ has two important merits compared to the global matrix based condition number $\mathcal{K}_\tau$: \begin{enumerate}[(1)] \item $\mathcal{K}(\bm{x})$ provides a tighter upper bound than the matrix-norm condition number $\mathcal{K}_{\tau}$.
+The main reason is that the upper bound of $\mathcal{K}_{\tau}$ can only be achieved when the following conditions are satisfied simultaneously: (i) the discretized mean velocity field vector $\mathbf{U}$ is aligned with the principal axis of the coefficient matrix $\mathsf{A}$, and (ii) that the perturbation vector $\delta \bm{b}$ is aligned with the principal axis of $\mathsf{A}^{-1}$.
+In contrast, the derivation of $\mathcal{K}(\bm{x})$ does not assume any conditions on the discretized mean velocity field $\mathbf{U}$.
+Consequently, the bound provided by $\mathcal{K}(\bm{x})$ is a more precise assessment of the sensitivity $\delta \bm{u}$ with respect to Reynolds stress perturbations. \item The discretization $\mathcal{K}_j$ of function $\mathcal{K}(\bm{x})$ is mesh indepedent, which is an important property considering that this metric aims to measure the conditioning property of data-driven Reynolds stress models.
+Detailed analytical derivations to obtain Eq.~(\ref{eq:cont-cond-disc}) and numerical results (see Fig.~\ref{fig:mesh-converge} in the appendix) used to demonstrate the mesh independency of the local condition number $K_j$ are presented in Appendix~\ref{sec:discretization}. \end{enumerate}

+While the local condition metrics proposed here are generally applicable to any linearized PDE and its discretization, it is important to emphasize that these conditioning metrics faithfully embody the \emph{physics} described by the underlying PDEs.
+Taking the RANS equations as an example, the mean flow field contributes to the linearized differential operator and thus is reflected in the analysis of local conditioning.
+Therefore, these local condition metrics are flow-specific properties and thus reflect the mean flow physics.
+More detailed discussion can be found in Sections~\ref{sec:res-duct} and \ref{sec:res-pehill} on the complex, two-dimensional flows.